Smart Legal Counsel Regarding Business Valuation In Divorce

 You may or may not be at a point in your life where you want to continue your business.
 Especially in cases of seniors who have decided to divorce, where one or both parties wish to retire, business valuation, distribution and dissolution may be necessary.
 If one or both parties wish to retain a controlling interest in the business or continue running the company with or without their spouse, these stipulations can be incorporated into your divorce agreement.

 As a small firm, we are able to devote our time specifically to your case, giving you comprehensive legal advice while avoiding the high costs of a large firm.
 The lawyers at our firm can discuss the options available to you to help you determine the best way to go about dividing a family business while protecting your interests.
-While our office is in Charlestown, we are happy to meet with clients in Middlesex County near where they live or work.
+While our office is in Boston, we are happy to meet with clients in Middlesex County near where they live or work.
 Call us at 800-441-7573 to schedule a free consultation.